gddavis21/CarND-Term2-Controls-MPC/README.md

 For time-step duration, I found it was more effective to directly set a related parameter and let time-step duration be determined by that.
 The related parameter is what I called "distance to horizon" (H), which is simply the distance over which the MPC optimization problem is solved.
   * Because the simulator constantly supplies the upcoming road trajectory (of about 100 meters), I decided to setup the MPC optimization to always solve over a distance just short of that (H = 80 meters).
-  * Distance to horizon satisfies the equation H = N\*dt\*v, where v is the current vehicle velocity.
+  * Distance to horizon satisfies the equation H = N\*v\*dt, where v is the current vehicle velocity.
 Thus dt = H/(N*v) is recomputed as a function of current velocity each time we solve the MPC optimization.

 ### MPC Optimization cost function & parameter tuning: